A new ripplon branch in He II: Introduction

 The closed linear system of equations is brought to a non-local integro-differential wave equation with regard to pressure.
 The dispersion relation of the fluid $\Omega(k)$ then is determined by the Fourier transform of the kernel $h(\mathbf{r})$ and can contain arbitrary degrees of $k$.
 In this paper we start from the dispersion relation that approximates the experimental data for the spectrum of superfluid helium.
 The chosen $\Omega(k)$ gives explicit expression for the kernel $h(\mathbf{r})$, which determines the equation of state and the non-local wave equation.

 In order to derive the dispersion relation of ripplons, we look for the solution of the nonlocal wave equation (\ref{EQP}) in half-space, equipped with usual boundary conditions (\ref{boundary-landau}).
 The use of simple model of superfluid helium allows us to fully solve the problem of ripplons' spectrum.
 The ripplons' dispersion equation is obtained in algebraic form, and its analytic solutions are derived in limiting cases.
-The analytic and numerical results of the paper in the region below the roton gap are consistent with the experiments, numerical computations and qualitative estimates of other authors \cite{exp},\cite{P&S95}.
+The analytic and numerical results of the paper in the region below the roton gap are consistent with the experiments, numerical computations and qualitative estimates of other authors \cite{exp,P&S95}.

 A preliminary and partial account of this analysis is given in \cite{Ripplon}, where a very approximate function for the dispersion curve for bulk phonons and rotons was used.
-This was useful to show that the method had promise but it could not show the new ripplon branch or other features.
-Here we use a much more detailed function for the phonon-roton dispersion $\Omega(k)$, which gives an excellent approximation of the experimentally measured curve over the whole wave vector range.
-This allows us to describe the ripplons in detail in the whole energy interval.
-This range includes the energy of the Pitaevskii instability at twice the roton minimum energy \cite{EndSpectrum}.
-It is just below this energy where we find a new ripplon branch.
+This allowed to derive in \cite{Ripplon} the equation for the ripplon's dispersion relation in elementary functions.
+Its solution below the roton gap yielded good agreement with the experiment and previous works.
+However, the simplicity of the used function $\Omega(k)$ also limited the obtained results to semi-quantitative and restricted the investigation of surface excitations to the energies below the roton gap.